 For too long energy and water has been a low interest/low engagement commodity purchase and suppliers have been able to rely on significant levels of customer inertia.
 But times have changed and an expectation of good customer service and proactive engagement has become much higher within the industry thanks to the fact that customers are experiencing positive and proactive service and engagement elsewhere.

-It’s time to invest in your systems and technology and harness your data to engage with your customers on a much deeper level – to help support them through 2021 and capitalise on the brand recognition and customer loyalty that an effective customer engagement strategy can deliver.
+It’s time to invest in your systems and technology and harness your data to engage with your customers on a much deeper level – to help support them through 2021 and capitalize on the brand recognition and customer loyalty that an effective customer engagement strategy can deliver.